olaishola05/Go/Daily report.md

 Today, I started to create a console quiz game that read questions from a csv file, prompt user for answer, create a struct to organised the question and answer.
 The game is still a work in progress and not fully working yet.

 #100DaysOfCode #100DaysOfGo #golang

+Day 36 of #100DaysOfCode of learning Go programming.

+Had a slow start, was a bit feeling stressed but continued working on the quiz app, create a function to check user answer against the one set in the csv file.

+#100DaysOfCode #100DaysOfGo #golang

+Day 36 of #100DaysOfCode of learning Go programming.

+Today, I refactored the quiz main function and create a function to loop over the a question and a counter.
+Used the counter value to exit the infinite for loop.

+#100DaysOfCode #100DaysOfGo #golang